ManyakRus/image_packages/README.md

 Displayed:
 - directory names
 - package names
+- number of functions and lines in the package
 - package relationship arrows
+- goroutine call arrows (go)

 Sample execution (pictures) can be found in the examples directory